MCTS-Judge: Test-Time Scaling in LLM-as-a-Judge for Code Correctness Evaluation: MCTS-Judge

 Reward is crucial in MCTS to guide the search toward promising paths while minimizing suboptimal exploration.
 Moreover, cumulative rewards directly determine the final answer in MCTS-Judge, further underscoring the importance of reward accuracy.
 However, verifying the correctness of predictions without ground truth labels is challenging.
 Approaches like $\mathrm{M}^*$~\cite{kang2024mindstar} and LLaMA-Berry~\cite{zhang2024llama} attempted to address this issue by training a reward model, but these methods often struggle with data collection and risk overfitting.
 RAP~\cite{hao2023reasoning} introduced a self-evaluation mechanism where rewards are derived by asking the LLM to identify errors in its reasoning within a single completion.
 However, this mechanism may perform close to random if the LLM's capabilities are limited~\cite{qi2024mutual}.

-Therefore, inspired by execution-based evaluation methods~\cite{liu2024marscode, xia2024agentless, zhang2024autocoderover}, we propose a fully LLM-powered simulated execution reward mechanism that requires no training and enhances reliability through cross-checking and step-by-step, in-depth analysis.
-As shown in Fig.\ref{fig:reward}, our reward mechanism consists of two main phases: test case generation and test case execution simulation.
-The test case generation phase is completed prior to the start of the MCTS process and requires only the problem statement $p$.
-This phase leverages GPT-4o~\cite{openai2024gpt4o} to construct, validate, and store test cases.
-The test case execution simulation phase takes place when the MCTS search reaches its maximum depth, and is executed using the same LLM utilized during the MCTS process.
-The test cases used in this paper are all in the form of input-output pairs, meaning that given an input, the code being evaluated should produce the corresponding output.
+Therefore, inspired by execution-based evaluation methods~\cite{liu2024marscode, xia2024agentless, zhang2024autocoderover} and the recently established success of commercial models, represented by GPT-4o, in code-related tasks and applications~\cite{ma2025dynamic, liu2025iterative, cursorai}, we propose a fully LLM-powered simulated execution reward mechanism that requires no training and improves reliability through cross-checking and step-by-step, in-depth analysis.
+As illustrated in Fig.\ref{fig:reward}, the mechanism comprises two key phases: test case generation and execution simulation.
+The test case generation phase occurs prior to the MCTS process and requires only the problem statement $p$.
+GPT-4o\cite{openai2024gpt4o} is used to construct, validate, and store diverse test cases.
+The execution simulation phase is invoked once MCTS reaches its maximum depth and is carried out using the same LLM as in the search phase.
+Each test case is represented as an input-output pair, where the evaluated code must produce the correct output corresponding to a given input.

-\textbf{1) Recipe for Test Case Generation.} In the test case generation phase, we first instruct GPT-4o to carefully analyze the requirements of the problem, systematically identifying constraints, boundary conditions, and special cases, and then generate multiple low-complexity test cases covering various scenarios with brief explanations for each.
-Next, we employ GPT-4o to organize these test cases into structured pairs.
-Finally, we validate these test case pairs by inputting them into GPT-4o one at a time and asking it to perform $\beta$ self-evaluations to determine whether the relationship between the input and output aligns with the expected behavior described in the problem statement.
-Test cases that pass this validation are stored, while those that fail are discarded.
+\textbf{1) Recipe for Test Case Generation.} In the test case generation phase, we instruct GPT-4o to analyze the problem statement thoroughly, identifying key requirements, constraints, boundary conditions, and special cases.
+Based on this analysis, the model generates low-complexity test cases that span a range of scenarios, each with a brief explanation.
+These cases are organized into structured input-output pairs.
+To ensure correctness, each pair undergoes a validation process in which the LLM is prompted $\beta$ times to self-evaluate whether the output aligns with the input and the intended behavior.
+Test cases that consistently pass this validation are retained, while those that do not are discarded.